 Who doesn’t love cobalt blue?
 I know I do.
 Now, some people might not be daring enough to do a full-length floor to ceiling tiled fireplace with a bold color, but I am loving the result.
-Especially with the different use of subway tiles in a vertical pattern.
+Especially with the different use of glass subway tiles in a vertical pattern.

-Large And In Charge
+Large And In Charge Fireplace Tile

-You can use tiles that are usually seen on the floor if you want a cohesive look where it almost looks as though the surround is all one slab.
-Sticking with more neutral colors like white, creams, or light grays works well in this electric fireplace application.
+You can use marble tiles that are usually seen on the floor if you want a cohesive look where it almost looks as though the surround is all one slab.
+Sticking with more neutral colors like whites, creams, or light grays works well in this electric fireplace application.
 This is another example of larger tiles used for a fireplace surround.
 The same fireplace tile is continued to the hearth, where there is a large enough area for seating or to display artwork.

-Take Your Design Vertical
+Take Your Fireplace Design Vertical

 Pro-tip: the pattern and layout of the fireplace tiles are just as important as the type of tile you select.